VirologyCharite/2024-berlin-python-course/README.md

 Learn by solving real problems, not in a dry, theoretical way.

+In an academic context, generating figures seems to be the gateway drug to becoming a programmer.

 ## Course aims

 Get you "over the hump" and turn you into a programmer (or a better